NicolaRonzoni/Optimization-algorithms-/README.md

 4. Definition of a function for the Newton's Method  algorithm.
 5. Definition of a function to visualize the different trajectories of the algorithms in the neighbourhood of the minimum.
 6. Experiment 2 for loop for the creation of the samples and the computation of the test.
-7. Description of the samples obtained.
+7. Analysis of the samples created.